 The 38th Cavalry Regiment was a regiment of the US Army first established in 1916.
-It was the regimental affiliated with three recon and surveillance squadrons (1/38, 2/38, 3/38) that were part of battlefield surveillance brigades.
-During World War II, the 3rd Recon Squadron was activated as part of the 1st Cavalry Division on Nov 15, 1942, at Fort Bliss, Texas.
-The 38-CRS shipped from the New York Port of Embarkation (NYPOE) on Nov 15, 1943, arrived in Scotland five days later and disembarked at the Firth of Clyde.
-On Nov 21, 1943, it was redesignated as the 38th Cavalry Recon Squadron (Mechanized) at Exter, England, and assigned to the 102d Cavalry Regiment (Mechanized).
+It was the regimental affiliated with three reconnaissance and surveillance squadrons (1/38, 2/38, 3/38) that were part of battlefield surveillance brigades.
+During World War II, the 3rd Recon Squadron was activated as part of the 1st Cavalry Division on Nov 15, 1942, at Fort Bliss (TX).
+The 38-CRS shipped from the New York POE (Port of Embarkation) on Nov 15, 1943, arrived in Scotland five days later, and disembarked at the Firth of Clyde.
+On Nov 21, 1943, it was redesignated as the 38th Cavalry Reconnaissance Squadron (Mechanized) at Exter, England, and assigned to the 102d Cavalry Regiment (Mechanized).
 Following a period of training in the UK, it arrived in France on Jun 12, 1944 (D+6), shortly after the Normandy invasion.
-The 38-CRS Entered Paris on Aug 25, 1944, and is recognized as the first American unit to enter the capital city.
+The 38-CRS entered Paris on Aug 25, 1944, and is recognized as the first American unit to enter the capital city.
 It reached Belgium on Sept 4, 1944, and Germany on Mar 30, 1945.
 In Aug 1945, it was located at Prestice, Czechoslovakia.
-Returning then to the US, the 38-CRS was inactivated on Nov 25, 1945, at Camp Kilmer, New Jersey.
+Returning then to the US, the 38-CRS was inactivated on Nov 25, 1945, at Camp Kilmer (NJ).

 December 1, 1944.

-An unbroken Main Line of Resistance (MLR) was maintained employing .50 Cal and .30 Cal Browning machine-guns laid-in with grazing cross-fire on the final protective line and registered on range cards.
+An unbroken MLR (Main Line of Resistance) was maintained employing .50 Cal and .30 Cal Browning machine guns laid in with grazing cross-fire on the final protective line and registered on range cards.
 These included the light tank positions using their Coaxial Light machines-guns (.30).
 Daily improvement of the warning trip flare system and the wiring-in of the entire front and all positions continued satisfactorily.
 In addition to the line of outposts, troops maintained listening posts well forward, which were manned during darkness and poor visibility.
 Security and combat patrols were dispatched regularly.
 The terrain in the squadron’s sector consisted of a series of deep, rocky draws on the right running generally east and northeast and diminishing in depth toward the north into a rolling country.
-The main line of resistance was devoid of woods and overlooked a country of fields bounded by hedgerows which offered concealment but little cover.
+The main line of resistance was devoid of woods and overlooked a country of fields bounded by hedgerows that offered concealment but little cover.

 An ambush was maintained throughout the night of Nov 30 at (949190).
 Patrolling was limited in this sector due to the barren terrain almost devoid of concealment.
-During the 24 hour period, the six 75-MM howitzer assault guns of E Troop fired 645 rounds from their battery emplacements in Mützenich.
+During the 24-hour period, the six 75-MM howitzer assault guns of E Troop fired 645 rounds from their battery emplacements in Mützenich.
 Adjustments on their fire missions were sensed by units of the line, by their own observation posts at (931208), (947187), (943182), and by a post in charge of Sgt Poll and a crew from C Troop with the 395-IR (99-ID) at Höfen.
-Attached to the 102-CG, the 62-AFAB continued to lend the support of its 105-MM concentrations which were coordinated by the Squadron S-3.
+Attached to the 102-CG, the 62-AFAB continued to lend support to its 105-MM concentrations which were coordinated by Squadron S-3.